prebid/prebid.github.io/dev-docs/pb9-notes.md

     }
  })`

 PAAPI for GPT now supports custom slot configuration.
 Also, the autoConfig option has been removed and replaced with configWithTargeting, defaulting to true, which sets GPT targeting and submits auction configs together.
-It differs in the previous autoconfig in that it no longer relies on gpt being available at time of requestBids, only at the time of setTargeting.
+It differs in the previous autoconfig in that it no longer relies on gpt being available at the time of requestBids, only at the time of setTargeting.

 Publishers should be aware this behavior may prohibit submission of auction configuration to GPT sooner than the Prebid.js auction has completed, and will likely prefer to use `setPAAPIConfigForGPT`.
 We're hoping a futute gpt.js release will enable submission of configuration including unresolved promises earlier than the completion of the Prebid auction, by providing an `allConfigsSubmitted` type utility.
 Prebid support for other top level sellers will include this functionality in the near future.